cfpb-sandbox/design-system/docs/components/tables.md

                   </tr>
               </tbody>
           </table>
-        variation_description: >
+        variation_description: >-
           Sorting allows users to reorder the contents of a table by a sortable column of their choice.
+See the [Behavior]() section for more information.

           Add the `.o-table__sortable` class to a table to make it sortable.
 To sort by a specific column, add a `button` to the `th` of the column.
           The use of a `button` helps address accessibility concerns.

-          Not every column of a table needs to be sortable.
         variation_name: Sortable table
         variation_implementation: >-
           #### Making a table sortable

           By adding the `.o-table__sortable` class to a `table`, the table becomes sortable.
 To allow the table to be sorted by a column, add a